Rescue, Rehabilitate, Rehome

 Re-Home (rē’ hohm): v.
 To find a new dwelling that serves as a permanent and loving living quarters for one or more animals.

 After spaying or neutering our rabbits and helping them to adjust to the luxuries of indoor living we look for their forever home.
 Our application process includes a lengthy application that allows us to peer into the lives of potential adopters.
-This application gives us the ability to match up the best bunny-family pair so that the bunny that ends up being adopted is a suitable match for the new families’ life style!
+This application gives us the ability to match up the best critter-family pair so that the animal that ends up being adopted is a suitable match for the new families’ life style!

 A bunny surrendered